In which The Author uses The Chambers Dictionary and not Webster’s

 When I was in my first year the second time round, one member of our Creative Writing group was an American ERASMUS student.
 Samantha J. was very pretty, extremely quiet, rather shy, and (somewhat oddly for the daughter of a pastor) obsessed with vampires and werewolves.
 She was a great reader and keen writer, but regularly fell victim to one minor issue.
 She used American spellings in all her submissions.

 ‘Well, why wouldn’t she?’
 I hear you ask.
 After all, Sam was born in North Carolina.
 It was what she was used to.

 That would be a fair enough question.
 However, she was studying English at a UK institution.
 Catherine Merriman, our tutor, warned us that our Creative Writing assignments could be penalised for using US English.
 I don’t know how Sam got on with our in-class test – a proofreading exercise.
 I didn’t like to ask.
 I cleaned up on the day, but I’m a proofreader on the side, after all.
-During the dry run, I not only found all twenty deliberate mistakes, but a twenty-first which had gone unnoticed by tutor and students alike for at least three years.
-Oh yes – I really am that good!
+During the dry run, I not only found all twenty deliberate mistakes, but a twenty-first which had gone unnoticed by tutors and students alike for at least three years.
+(Oh yes – I really am that good!)

 At the end of term, I wrote limericks for the rest of the gang.
 One of them went like this:

 I won’t dwell on the historical, political, social and cultural issues which gave rise to what were once described as ‘two nations divided by a common language’ Usually attributed to G. B. Shaw, but disputed).
 We can certainly lay much of the responsibility at the door of Noah Webster (1758–1843), the American lexicographer, advocate of spelling reform, and the first compiler of the eponymous Dictionary which still bears his name.